 - Tuition & Financial Aid /

-If you have not considered it, now is a good time to think about applying for financial aid.
-We strongly encourage all students to apply for financial aid.
+Curry College strongly encourages all students to apply for financial aid.
 You may be eligible for more than you expect!
-Applying for financial aid at Curry College is a simple process that can begin right now.
+Applying for financial aid at Curry College is a simple process than begin right now.

 All prospective and currently enrolled students are eligible to apply for financial aid as long as you are enrolled in a degree program, are a U.S. Citizen or permanent resident, have a high school diploma or equivalent, are making Satisfactory Academic Progress (SAP) as defined in the Financial Aid Satisfactory Academic Progress Policy (PDF), meet enrollment status requirements and must have resolved any drug conviction issue.
 Information about acceptable documentation for Citizenship verification (PDF).